-- 29 Construction of the WGF on Dyess AFB would occur within previously undeveloped - areas, totaling approximately 49.5 acres.
-Additionally, approximately 11.5 acres - (including approximately 3 acres of undeveloped land and 8.5 acres of semi-improved - lands [i.e., landscaped, maintained and paved areas]) would be impacted to construct a - new road associated with the WGF.
-Vegetation communities impacted would include - 34 honey mesquite shortgrass prairie ruderal scrub alliance and small areas of little bluestem - 35 sideoats grama central Great Plains Grassland alliance. - Potential impacts to vegetation and wildlife would be similar to those previously described - under Section 3.8.2.2.3 (Biological Resources, Environmental Consequences, Dyess - 38 AFB Alternative, Facilities and Infrastructure, Special Status Species).
-Similarly, the - 39 TPWD recommends excluding vegetation clearing during migratory bird nesting season, - 40 March through August (Dyess AFB, 2017).
-To the extent practicable, Dyess AFB would
+Construction of the WGF on Dyess AFB would occur within previously undeveloped areas, totaling approximately 49.5 acres.
+Additionally, approximately 11.5 acres (including approximately 3 acres of undeveloped land and 8.5 acres of semi-improved lands [i.e., landscaped, maintained and paved areas]) would be impacted to construct a new road associated with the WGF.
+Vegetation communities impacted would include honey mesquite shortgrass prairie ruderal scrub alliance and small areas of little bluestem - sideoats grama central Great Plains Grassland alliance.

-- follow the same management practices discussed above for facilities and infrastructure - 2 projects to minimize impacts to Texas horned lizards. - 3 There would be no impacts to federally listed species or designated critical habitat from - 4 activities associated with construction of the WGF because none occur in the Dyess AFB - 5 ROI.
-Constructing the WGF at Dyess AFB would have no effect on the six federally - 6 listed/proposed for listing species presented in Table 3.8-1.
+Potential impacts to vegetation and wildlife would be similar to those previously described under Section 3.8.2.2.3 (Biological Resources, Environmental Consequences, Dyess AFB Alternative, Facilities and Infrastructure, Special Status Species).
+Similarly, the TPWD recommends excluding vegetation clearing during migratory bird nesting season, March through August (Dyess AFB, 2017).
+To the extent practicable, Dyess AFB would follow the same management practices discussed above for facilities and infrastructure projects to minimize impacts to Texas horned lizards.

-3.8.2.2.5 Reasonably Foreseeable Future Actions and Environmental Trends
+There would be no impacts to federally listed species or designated critical habitat from activities associated with construction of the WGF because none occur in the Dyess AFB ROI.
+Constructing the WGF at Dyess AFB would have no effect on the six federally listed/proposed for listing species presented in Table 3.8-1.

-- 8 The Main Parking Apron Repair is the only reasonably foreseeable future action at Dyess - 9 AFB that is in proximity to construction, demolition, and renovation activities in the - 10 Proposed Action area (Table 3.1-2).
-The location of this project is on the existing parking - apron and no direct impacts to biological resources would occur.
-There would be short- - term increases in noise resulting from the proposed repairs; however, short-term additive - noise effects would only occur if construction activities from the Proposed Action and - reasonably foreseeable future actions were conducted during the same timeframe. - Overall construction noise levels would not raise above those that typically occur on the - installation and impacts to wildlife on the base would be negligible.
-Note that any future - development projects would be subject to project-specific environmental review under the - 18 EIAP.
+3.8.2.2.5 Reasonably Foreseeable Future Actions and Environmental Trends term increases in noise resulting from the proposed repairs; however, short-term additive noise effects would only occur if construction activities from the Proposed Action and reasonably foreseeable future actions were conducted during the same timeframe.
+Overall construction noise levels would not raise above those that typically occur on the installation and impacts to wildlife on the base would be negligible.
+Note that any future development projects would be subject to project-specific environmental review under the EIAP.